Master of Science Admission Requirements

-Applicant's statement of objectives and goals.
-Three letters of recommendation addressing the ability of the applicant to succeed in graduate study as well as to make future contributions to the travel industry are required.
+- Three letters of recommendation addressing the ability of the applicant to succeed in graduate study as well as to make future contributions to the travel industry.
 At least one letter should be from a person familiar with the applicant's academic work.

-Two years of full-time work experience is also required.
+- Two years of work experience or equivalent is preferred but not required.

 The following should be sent directly to our school:

-- One copy of resume including academic and professional background
+One copy of your resume including academic and professional background

 Consideration of admission to the MS/TIM program will start after the receipt of all application materials.